New York Arabic Teachers’ Council

 A network and professional learning community for Arabic educators in the Northeast region

 The NYATC provides a forum for Arabic teachers to network, collaborate, and share innovative approaches to teaching with the goal of strengthening and professionalizing the field of Arabic language education by helping teachers support other teachers and their communities.
 This Council is made possible by the generous support of Qatar Foundation International.

-Please see below for information about the webinars, conferences, our collaboration with Queens College for graduate credits, and for more information about a new leadership track.
+Please see below for information about the webinars, conferences, scholarships for graduate credits, and the leadership initiative.

 Conference Dates and Themes

 موضوع هذا العام : أستقطاب الطلاب و جذب اهتمامهم

 - September 23 – Fall Conference: Keeping it Relevant!
 Topics that Touch Students’ Hearts and Minds

 مؤتمر فصل الخريف الدراسي : تدريس مواضيع تهم الطلاب و تمس قلوبهم و عقولهم